Australian International Airshow: 2007

-The theme of the 2007 air show, held between 20 and 25 March, was "Breaking the Barriers", as it was the 60th anniversary of the breaking of the sound barrier by Charles "Chuck" Yeager; Yeager himself was the guest of honour at the show, and a full-scale mockup of the Bell X-1 was specially constructed.
+The theme of the 2007 air show, held between 20 and 25 March, was "Breaking the Barriers", as it was the 60th anniversary of the breaking of the sound barrier by Charles "Chuck" Yeager.
+Yeager was the guest of honour at the show, and a full-scale mockup of the Bell X-1 was specially constructed.
 During the show, 611 companies from 20 countries exhibited their products.
-The total for featured aircraft during the show was 457, during which 182,769 visitors attended.
-This edition injected A$120 million into the Victorian economy, creating 1,800 jobs.
+There were 457 featured aircraft, and 182,769 visitors attended.
+The 2007 show injected A$120 million into the Victorian economy, creating 1,800 jobs.

-It was also the 60th year of the United States Air Force, which once again featured prominently at the event, sending the F-15 Eagles, F-16 Fighting Falcons, E-3 Sentry and a C-17 Globemaster III.
+It was the 60th year of the United States Air Force, which once again featured prominently at the event, sending the F-15 Eagles, F-16 Fighting Falcons, E-3 Sentry and a C-17 Globemaster III.
 The F/A-18F Super Hornet display was made possible by United States Navy aircraft from VFA-102 off of the USS Kitty Hawk.
 Besides those from the USAF, other military aircraft featured included the F/A-18 Hornet, General Dynamics F-111, F/A-18F Super Hornet, BAe Hawk 127, C-27J Spartan and C-130 Hercules, along with military helicopters including the S-70 Black Hawk and Eurocopter Tiger.

 The RAAF's first C-17 Globemaster III transport was on display and there was a USAF B-52 bomber flyover.
-The Roulettes, the RAAF's aerobatic display team, also took part in their Pilatus PC-9 aircraft.
-A large number of civil aircraft were on display, which included modern-day light and sports aircraft, along with jet airliners including the Airbus A320, Boeing 737 and Boeing 747.
-A large number of warbirds and older aircraft also took part, such as the P-51 Mustang, P-40 Kittyhawk, Douglas DC-3 and Lockheed Super Constellation.
+The Roulettes, the RAAF's aerobatic display team, took part in their Pilatus PC-9 aircraft.
+A large number of civil aircraft were on display, which included modern-day light and sports aircraft, and jet airliners including the Airbus A320, Boeing 737 and Boeing 747.
+A large number of warbirds and older aircraft took part, such as the P-51 Mustang, P-40 Kittyhawk, Douglas DC-3 and Lockheed Super Constellation.

-The show also saw the appearance of three-time world aerobatic champion Yurgis Kairis, test pilot Ricardo Traven, who piloted the F/A-18, and American stunt pilot Jim LeRoy.
-Jim would die on 28 July later in the year during a helicopter transit following a crash at the Vectren Dayton Air Show.
+The show saw the appearance of three-time world aerobatic champion Yurgis Kairis, test pilot Ricardo Traven, who piloted the F/A-18, and American stunt pilot Jim LeRoy.
+Jim died on 28 July 2007 during a helicopter transit, following a crash at the Vectren Dayton Air Show.

 Bob Carlton made his debut appearance in the Super Salto Jet Sailplane.